AEP Plantations

-Anglo-Eastern Plantations plc is a business operating palm oil plantations in Indonesia and Malaysia.
+AEP Plantations plc is a business operating palm oil plantations in Indonesia and Malaysia.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The company was formed to consolidate a series of palm oil plantations in 1985.
 These included part of the Tasik Estate in the South Labuhanbatu Regency in North Sumatra, a province of Indonesia.

 In May 1989, Chillington Corporation took a 52.2% shareholding in the company.
 After the company's previous majority shareholder got into financial difficulties, Genton International acquired a controlling holding in the company in October 1993.

 In August 2024, the company invested in a large compressed natural gas plant at the Tasik Raja Palm Oil Mill in the South Labuhanbatu Regency.

+The company changed its name to AEP Plantations in November 2025.

 Operations

 As of November 2024, the company operated 121,655 ha of plantations in Indonesia and 65,881 ha of plantations in Malaysia.